Beyond the Gates 2025: Bergen Travel & Planning Guide

-What Makes Beyond the Gates Essential?
+The Beyond the Gates Festival Guide

 Beyond the Gates isn’t just a festival; it’s a cultural ceremony grounded in the ethos of Norwegian black metal.
 The lineup runs deep — from iconic legends to boundary-pushing new acts.
 Unlike larger, multi-genre festivals, this event is laser-focused.
 It doesn’t dilute its identity by chasing mainstream trends or Instagram clout.